MobiBench: Multi-Branch, Modular Benchmark for Mobile GUI Agents

-The Screen Parser module transforms the mobile app screen into a format that the LFM can best interpret.
-Existing screen-parsing techniques can be broadly categorized into three modalities: \textit{text-only, image-only}, and \textit{hybrid} (see \autoref{appendix:B}).
+The Screen Parser module transforms the raw mobile interface into a structured format that the LFM can interpret.
+Because how an agent "sees" the UI fundamentally dictates its interaction capabilities, \sys supports three diverse modalities (see \autoref{appendix:B}):

-\textbf{Text-only Modality. } Text-based parsers leverage the accessibility tree provided by Accessibility Service (a11y)~\cite{android_accessibilityservice_api}, which encodes a hierarchical structure of UI elements along with their attributes (e.g., class\_name, text, description) and properties (e.g., clickable, editable).
-Accessibility trees are often pre-processed into more succinct and informative textual representations due to their verbosity and irrelevant elements. \sys implements two widely-adopted approaches: \begin{itemize}[leftmargin=*] \item \textit{HTML-style encoding:} Leveraging the fact that LFMs are extensively pre-trained on web-based corpora, this approach~\cite{mobilegpt, enabling_conversational} translates the a11y tree into HTML-like syntax---mapping UI elements to HTML tags while preserving structural relationships using layout containers (e.g., div). \item \textit{List-style encoding:} In contrast, some works~\cite{androidworld, autodroid} extract only meaningful and interactable UI elements and present them as a flat, enumerated list.
-Non-graphical or layout elements (e.g., ViewGroup, div) are discarded to keep the representation concise and focus the model’s attention on actionable elements. \end{itemize}
+\textbf{Text-only Modality.} Text-based parsers leverage the Android Accessibility (a11y) tree~\cite{android_accessibilityservice_api} to extract a hierarchical structure of UI elements, capturing attributes (e.g., text, descriptions) and interactive properties (e.g., clickable).
+Because raw trees are often overly verbose, \sys implements two refined representations: \textit{HTML-style encoding}~\cite{mobilegpt, enabling_conversational}, which maps UI elements to HTML tags to preserve spatial and structural relationships (e.g., layout containers); and \textit{List-style encoding}~\cite{androidworld, autodroid}, which flattens the hierarchy into a concise list of purely interactable UI elements by discarding non-graphical background nodes.

-\textbf{Image-only Modality. } When textual representations are unavailable---as with iOS applications, web apps, or certain Android apps with limited accessibility support---agents must rely exclusively on visual information.
-We implement two image-based approaches: \begin{itemize}[leftmargin=*] \item \textit{Raw image input:} The most straightforward approach~\cite{uitars, appagent} directly feeds screenshots to vision-language models (VLMs), requiring only basic preprocessing such as resolution scaling.
-While simple to implement, this method relies entirely on the VLM's ability to ground visual information without structural guidance.

-\item \textit{UI-aware visual annotation:} To complement visual information, this approach~\cite{omniparser, screen-parsing} employs external tools such as object detection models and OCR to annotate UI elements and extract textual content from screenshots.
-These annotations provide pseudo-structural information that can enhance the LFM’s multimodal understanding. \end{itemize}
+\textbf{Image-only Modality.} When underlying UI metadata is inaccessible (e.g., iOS apps, web views), agents must rely exclusively on visual pixels.
+We implement \textit{Raw image input}~\cite{uitars, appagent}, which directly feeds screenshots to vision-language models, and \textit{UI-aware visual annotation}~\cite{omniparser, screen-parsing}.
+The latter employs object detection and OCR to explicitly draw bounding boxes around graphical UI elements and extract on-screen text, providing the model with critical pseudo-structural guidance.